RickStrahl/anti-trust-guilty-album/README.md

 Anti-Trust is a Punk Rock music side project created by Rick Strahl, in collaboration with fellow former Attitude Adjustment band members Chris Kontos and Andy Andersen.

-This GitHub repository holds all the content for the 14 song **Guilty** album release, including all the music files and support assests for this Punk Rock Album release.
+This GitHub repository holds all the content for the official 12 song **Guilty** album release **plus 3 bonus songs** and some extras, including all the music files and support assets.
 You can download both individual songs and the full album from here **for free**.

 ## Listen Online
 You can check out and listen to all the music for this album on our Web Site: